AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 ## 1.6.
 Obsidian (All platforms)

 - Obsidian plugins are saved inside the vault (a folder).
-You need to copy the .obisidian folder everytime you create a new vault to keep the same plugins and workspace
+You need to copy the .obisidian folder every time you create a new vault to keep the same plugins and workspace
 - Install the community plugins: TBD
 - Install the community themes: TBD